tq-bit/qache/docs/index.md

 #### Run the documentation locally

-Qache is documented using [Vitepress](https://vitepress.vuejs.org/).
-You can run the documentation locally:
+You can run the Vitepress documentation locally:

 ```bash
 npm run docs:dev